Vincelee78/TCG-Project-2-React/README.md

 * [MongoDB](https://www.mongodb.com/)
 <br> This project uses MongoDB to store documents in the collections which the user has uploaded in React.
 * [ExpressJS 4.17.1](https://expressjs.com/)
-<br> This project uses ExpressJS to provide methods to specify what function is called for a particular HTTP verb ( GET , POST , PUT , DELETE) and URL pattern ("Route"), and to retrieve data from MongoDB and send them to React or vice versa.
+<br> This project uses ExpressJS to provide methods to specify what function is called for a particular HTTP verb ( GET , POST , PUT , DELETE) and URL pattern and to retrieve data from MongoDB and send them to React or vice versa.

 ### 5. Testing
 | Test Case Number| Test Case Description| Results|